kingluddite/web-dev-notes/full-stack/graphql/032n-andrew-meade-graphql/01-part-basics/02-schema-queries/08-set-up-babel.md

 ### What just happened?
 1. We run `$ npm run start` command
-2. babel grabs the file we specified
+2. `babel` grabs the file we specified
-3. It passes it through the babel compiler using the configuration we provided in `.babelrc`
+3. It passes it through the `babel` compiler using the configuration we provided in `.babelrc`
-4. The the output file is what actually runs
+4. Then the output file is what actually runs

-* **note** The output is not saved anywhere to our hard drive.
-It is just executed by the command itself
+* **note** The output is not saved anywhere to our hard drive
+    - It is just executed by the command itself

 ## Next - babel is used but it's not really being used
 * We'll change that when we start using the ES6 import/export syntax